boocockp/leaguetable/design/To Do.md

 - Input mechanism
 - Observing output changes
 - View controls like sort by name are inputs to a downstream view functional model
-- Teleprinter output when result(s) added
+- Teleprinter output when result(s) added - an action
 - Persistence
 - Performance optimisation
 - Multiple inputs